ilg-physics-ucsb/physics6-manual/6AL/lab2.md

 :::

 3. Calculate the percent discrepancy of the acceleration from ideal for each of the four drops.
-You can do this in a spreadhseet if you'd like but please show your work for **one** of the calculations.
+You can do this in a spreadsheet if you'd like but please show your work for **one** of the calculations.

 :::Question
 1. What is the cause of this systematic error in the measurement of $g$?